NVIDIA/nim-deploy/cloud-service-providers/oracle/workshops/RAG Workshop on OKE.md

 | Text Only (this workshop) | 4 | 5 |
 | Full Multimodal | 8 | 9 |

 > **Note**: This workshop uses the Text Only configuration (4 GPUs on H100, 5 GPUs on A100) which supports text extraction from PDFs.
-The Full Multimodal configuration adds support for tables, charts, and images.
+Use **1 node** — Text Only fits on a single 8-GPU node.
+The Full Multimodal configuration adds support for tables, charts, and images; see the [RAG Blueprint on OKE Guide](../blueprints/RAG%20Blueprint%20on%20OKE%20Guide.md) for node count and options.

 ### IAM Policy Requirements